ayaderaghul/game-n-code/README.md

 We see that point (1, 1), if represented graphically, would be the Nash equilibrium of this game since it is the crossing point of two same but different direction forces.

+-> If we extend the game and treat the strategies not as concrete but a continuum and give each strategy a probability (propensity) q and (1 - q), there would be a fixed point too.
+And it is called the mixed strategy Nash equilibirum.
+To extend it further, as long as the setup of the game relies on optimisation of concave(convex?) utility, a continuous game always has at least a mixed Nash equilibrium.

 ...tba...